Sign up for updates

 Platelets: Function and life cycle

-Typically, a platelet is removed from the bloodstream after 9 or 10 days.
-But in an adult patient with ITP, antibodiesProteins made by the body's immune system to attack foreign cells.
+Typically, a platelet is removed from the bloodstream after 7 to 10 days.4 But in an adult patient with ITP, antibodiesProteins made by the body's immune system to attack foreign cells.
 In ITP, antibodies attack the body's own platelets. attack platelets, so they are removed and destroyed much sooner—even as soon as a few hours after they enter the bloodstream.
-Antibodies may also attack the megakaryocytes, which may prevent these cells from making as many platelets as they typically would have.5
+Antibodies may also attack the megakaryocytes, which may prevent these cells from making as many platelets as they typically would have.6

 The importance of thrombopoietin